-Centers for People with Developmental Disabilities
+Centers for People with Intellectual Disabilities

 Through four-stage grievance process, the Client Rights Office staff work collaboratively with individuals receiving services for mental illness, developmental disability, or substance use in the community and at facilities operated by the Department of Health Services to ensure patient rights are preserved.

 Division of Care and Treatment Services

 - DCTS Information Memos

 - DCTS Numbered Memos

 - DCTS Reports and Studies